 As far as programming languages, I have had a lot of opportunity to experiment – creating large scale applications in Python, Java, and .NET, and dabbling with PHP, Common Lisp, Scheme, Clojure, Verilog, shell scripting, Scala, and others.
 At the moment, my weapon of choice is Python.
 It took me a while to get over the idea that whitespace is significant, but now firing up an editor and looking at Python code feels like a breath of fresh air compared to more verbose languages like Java.

 I have been writing longform articles about programming, development tips and guides, and reviews of books and tools for developers here on GrokCode since 2007.
 GrokCode was started as a way to connect with other developers despite the dearth of programmers in the small Costa Rican town where I lived.
 Writing has become an invaluable way for me to focus and explore my thoughts.

-Some of my favorite pieces explore pain points (Java Build Systems: A Sad State of Affairs, Dear Python, Why Are You So Ugly), share useful tips (You Should Change Your Python Shell, The Power of a Programming Portfolio), or spring from research I have done to improve my productivity or become a better programmer (The Ergonomic Keyboard Productivity Myth, Be a Paranoid Pessimistic Programmer, Test Driven Development and the Meaning of Done).
+Some of my favorite pieces explore pain points (Java Build Systems: A Sad State of Affairs, Dear Python, Why Are You So Ugly), share useful tips (You Should Change Your Python Shell, The Power of a Programming Portfolio), or spring from research I have done to improve my productivity or become a better programmer (I ❤ Code Review, The Ergonomic Keyboard Productivity Myth, and Be a Paranoid Pessimistic Programmer).

 Here are the all time most popular articles ranked by pageviews: